berenslab/iclr-dataset/README.md

 )
 ```

 ## Data version and maintenance
 The dataset will be updated yearly.

+**Update May 2025:** added full information on ICLR 2025 submissions.
+Fixed some bugs in scraping of 2017--2018 submissions.
+Added a new column with OpenReview IDs of each author (starting with 2021).

-**Last Updated:** 10/2025: added submissions to ICLR 2025 and new labels.
+**Update Oct 2024:** added blind submissions to ICLR 2025 and new labels.

-Labels are the same as for the 2024 dataset, except for:
+Labels are the same as for the 2024 dataset (see paper), except for:

 - class `contrastive learning` and `self-supervised learning` have been merged.